Sri Lanka war crimes resolution softened before U.N. debate

 Such “hybrid” courts have emerged in recent years as a way to deliver justice in places such as East Timor, Kosovo and Sierra Leone against powerful individuals capable of threatening judges or witnesses.

-The text instead vaguely affirms the importance of participation in a Sri Lankan judicial mechanism of “Commonwealth and other foreign judges, defence lawyers, and authorized prosecutors and investigators”.
+The text instead vaguely affirms the importance of participation in a Sri Lankan judicial mechanism of “Commonwealth and other foreign judges, defense lawyers, and authorized prosecutors and investigators”.

 John Fisher, Geneva director at Human Rights Watch, said the Sri Lankan government had resisted appointing an independent international prosecutor and a majority of foreign judges.